Chris Hayes: Print

-Beginning in August 2001, for four years Hayes was a contributor to the independent weekly newspaper Chicago Reader, where he covered local and national politics.
+Beginning in August 2001, and for four years, Hayes was a contributor to independent weekly newspaper Chicago Reader, for which he covered local and national politics.
 In late 2003, he began a four-year stint at In These Times, a labor-focused monthly magazine based in Chicago where he was a senior editor.
 From 2005 to 2006, Hayes was a Schumann Center Writing Fellow at In These Times.
-From 2006 through 2007, Hayes was a Puffin Foundation Writing Fellow at The Nation Institute, and a contributing writer for The Nation.
-On November 1, 2007, The Nation named him its Washington, D.C. editor, succeeding David Corn.
+From 2006 through 2007, Hayes was a Puffin Foundation Writing Fellow at The Nation Institute and a contributing writer for The Nation.
+On November 1, 2007, The Nation named him its Washington, D.C., editor, succeeding David Corn.

 Hayes wrote extensively on issues central to the liberal community, including what ails the Democratic Party in the post-9/11 era and how the labor movement is changing.
-He also reported on progressive activists' work to resuscitate the "public option" during the 2009–2010 health care fight when many political insiders wrote it off as dead.
+He also reported on progressive activists' work to resuscitate the "public option" during the 2009–10 health-care fight, when many political insiders wrote it off as dead.
 Hayes was an adjunct professor of English at St. Augustine College in Chicago and a Bernard L. Schwartz fellow at New America Foundation from 2008 to 2010.

 Cable news

-Hayes guest-hosted The Rachel Maddow Show in July 2010 while Maddow was traveling in Afghanistan and later often filled in for Maddow when she was absent due to his twin-like resemblance to Maddow.
+Hayes guest-hosted The Rachel Maddow Show in July 2010 while Maddow was traveling in Afghanistan, and he later often filled in for Maddow when she was absent due to his twinlike resemblance to Maddow.
 Hayes has also hosted other MSNBC shows such as The Ed Show, Countdown with Keith Olbermann, and The Last Word with Lawrence O'Donnell.

 On November 5, 2010, MSNBC announced that Hayes would be filling in for Keith Olbermann during Olbermann's suspension.
-However, the network later backtracked after finding out that Hayes had also made political contributions—the issue over which Olbermann was suspended.

-Chris Hayes is also the most frequent guest on Late Night with Seth Meyers.
+However, the network later backtracked after finding out that Hayes, too, had made political contributions—the issue over which Olbermann was suspended.
+Hayes is also the most frequent guest on Late Night with Seth Meyers.